Feliciano López: 2021: Record Grand Slam & Masters appearances, 500th win, out of Top 100, Top 5 win

-2022: Record 79th consecutive & 81th overall Major appearances, Sixth doubles title
+2022: Record 79th consecutive & 81st overall Major appearances, Sixth doubles title

 In January, at 2022 Australian Open, Feliciano lost in the first round in four sets to home favorite John Millman.
-It was his record 79th consecutive Grand Slam appearance and 80th overall putting him one Major away from Roger Federer’s record of 81 overall appearances.
+It was his record 79th consecutive Grand Slam appearance and 80th overall putting him one Major away from Roger Federer's record of 81 overall appearances.

 In February, he won the Mexican Open doubles tournament partnering with Stefanos Tsitsipas.

 He failed to qualify for the 2022 French Open ending his consecutive appearances streak at this Major, also a record of 21, and overall in Majors.
 At the same tournament in doubles however, he reached the third round partnering Maxime Cressy.

 With his participation in the 2022 Wimbledon Championships he made his 81st main draw Grand Slam appearance, equaling Roger Federer's record.
-He was defeated in the first round by the 21st seed Botic van de Zandschulp.
+He was defeated in the first round by the No. 21 seed Botic van de Zandschulp.
 Due to the ATP decision that Wimbledon will not be awarded ranking points and therefore players could not defend points from 2021, Feliciano automatically fell out of top 250, regardless of his Wimbledon result.

-2023: Retirement
+2023: 93rd ATP career quarterfinal, oldest quarterfinalist since 1995, 4th in most aces career list, Retirement

 On 1 January, Lopez announced that the 2023 season will be his last after 25 years on the tour.

-In February, he further stated that he would like to retire at Queen’s Club if they give him a wildcard.
+In February, he further stated that he would like to retire at Queen's Club, a tournament he won several times in the past, two times in singles (2017, 2019) and one time in doubles (2019), if they give him a wildcard.

 After receiving a main draw wildcard for the Mexican Open in Acapulco, in the first round Lopez defeated Christopher Eubanks in straight sets and scored his 504th singles career win.
 In the round of 16, he lost to the sixth seed Frances Tiafoe.

+He accepted a wildcard for the 2023 Barcelona Open Banc Sabadell, for the 2023 BOSS Open.
+He also received a wildcard for the qualifying draw at the 2023 Queen's Club Championships.

+At the 2023 Mallorca Championships, the final tournament of his career, he received wildcards in both singles and doubles.
+In doubles, teamed with Stefanos Tsitsipas, the pair lost in the first round to the No. 1 seeds, Santiago González and Édouard Roger-Vasselin.
+In singles, Lopez beat Australian Max Purcell in the first round, in straight sets.
+After the match, according to ATP stats, his new haul of 10,261 untouched serves puts him fourth on the most aces in career list.
+In the second round he beat another Australian, Jordan Thompson, to reach his 93rd ATP career quarterfinal and his second quarterfinal at this tournament, previously reaching the same stage in 2021.
+He also became the oldest ATP quarterfinalist since 1995.
+In the quarterfinals, he lost to German Yannick Hanfmann, which was to be his last professional match.
+He completed his career with a 506-490 tour-level singles record, having won more matches on grass (87) than any other Spaniard.